 A Module Booklet containing materials on analysing prose fiction, short stories, essays/secondary critical materials will be supplied by tutors.

 Academic tutorials enable you to meet with tutors to discuss questions arising from subject matter in general or specific questions related to your academic work.
 They may take place on a one-to-one basis or in small groups and they assume particular importance during the preparation of assessed coursework and when reflecting on marked coursework after it has been returned to you.

 Personal tutorials i.e. support and/or advice about non-academic matters affecting your study, can be arranged with the HE Support Tutor.
 A range of confidential specialist welfare support services are available:

 - Liaison point for access to specialist university Ipswich Student Support services such as careers information and guidance, academic appeals

 Study Skills Support

-Study skills support can help you to gain or improve the underpinning skills you need to succeed in your university studies.
-The university West Suffolk College campus provides workshops in the following subjects: Academic writing, Dissertation skills, Library skills for HE, avoiding plagiarism, Harvard referencing, Information Technology, Mathematics & Statistics, Exam preparation and using e-resources effectively.
+Study skills support can help you to gain or improve the underpinning skills you need to succeed in your degree studies.
+Degree Studies at West Suffolk College provides workshops in the following subjects: Academic writing, Dissertation skills, Library skills for HE, avoiding plagiarism, Harvard referencing, Information Technology, Mathematics & Statistics, Exam preparation and using e-resources effectively.